On Signed Network Games with Binary Actions: Introduction

-Another application is when a subset of the graph is structurally balanced \cite{Harary:1953,Cartwright:1956}.
-A structurally balanced signed graph is one where vertices can be split into two subsets so that intra links on every set have positive weight, while links connecting the two groups have negative weight.
+Another application is when a \tcb{sub-graph of the considered network} is structurally balanced.
+A structurally balanced \cite{Harary:1953,Cartwright:1956} signed graph is one where vertices can be split into two subsets so that intra links on every set have positive weight, while links connecting the two groups have negative weight.
 Such property envisages a polarization in the system's equilibrium.
 In this case we want to determine whether such polarization is still reached even if the entire graph is not structurally balanced.

 { Network models with signed weights have appeared in many other different fields: to model the presence of antagonistic interactions in social networks \cite{Harary:1953,Cartwright:1956, Macy:2003, Leskovec:2010}, inhibitory signals in genetics \cite{Kauffman:1969, Thomas:1973} and neural networks \cite{Hopfield:2010}, antiferromagnetic bonds in spin glasses \cite{Mezard}.
 The popular Linear Threshold Model (LTM) originally introduced in \cite{Granovetter:1978} for non negative graphs has been recently proposed in the context of signed graphs in \cite{He:2013, Golesa:2025}.
-This dynamical system is strictly related to the best response dynamics for network ccordination games.
+This dynamical system is strictly related to the best response dynamics for network \tcb{coordination} games.
 Literature on LTM on signed graphs has focused on showing the differences with respect to the nonnegative case: lack of cascades, dependence on the activation pattern, polarization.
-Somewhat analogous are the studies of the linear averaging dynamics on signed graphs \cite{Altafini:2012, Altafini:2013}.
+Somewhat analogous are the studies of the linear \tcb{and nonlinear} averaging dynamics on signed graphs \cite{Altafini:2012, Altafini:2013, fontan2017multiequilibria, fontan2021role}.
 Therein, the important concept of structurally balanced graph is used to determine the structure of the steady state dynamics. }